Kanagawa, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to pick the necessary type.
-The majority of adapters currently sold are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Make sure to get the right kind.
+The vast majority of adapters for sale now are simply plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most areas.

 Power bank for devices